 We respect your privacy and we are committed to protecting your personal details.
 This Privacy Statement sets out how we use your personal information and your rights around it.

-Your personal information is any information you provide to us from which you may be identified including your name, address, telephone number, email address, date of birth, bank details, photographic ID or any other personal information you give to us.
+Your personal information is any information relating to you from which you may be identified including your name, address, telephone number, email address, date of birth, bank details, photographic ID or any other personal information you give to us.
 You provide us with your personal information directly when you contact us by telephone, via email or through our website, complete our forms or otherwise engage with us.

 We may also obtain personal data about you from other sources including public registers, government and regulatory authorities and other service providers.

 We must have a legal basis for using the personal information you give to us.
 We use this information for the following purposes:

 - To perform the services that you have requested us to provide

 - To comply with our legal or regulatory obligations including but not limited to Companies Acts, Multi-Unit Developments Act 2011, Property Services (Regulation) Act 2011.